-Ε Importance in exhibiting particular aesthetic characteristics Aston Lodge is aesthetically significant as an intact and visually distinct early 20th century Arts and Crafts Old English house.
-These characteristics include the use of terracotta shingle tiles, the asymmetrical dogleg massing, decorative timber shingle cladding on the front façade, the use of leadlight and textured glass windows, and decorative rendered chimneys with precast cement arched cowls.
+Ε Importance in exhibiting particular aesthetic characteristics Aston Lodge is aesthetically significant as an intact and visually distinct early 20th century Arts and Crafts Old English house designed by Cedric Ballantyne.
+Noted characteristics include the use of terracotta shingle tiles, the asymmetrical dogleg massing, decorative timber shingle cladding on the front façade, the use of leadlight and textured glass windows, and decorative rendered chimneys with precast cement arched cowls.
 All of these features work to produce a highly cohesive and unique example of an early interwar Arts and Crafts Old English style dwelling.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
-Aston Lodge has associative significance as a house designed by the well-reputed Australian architect Cedric Ballantyne.
+This place does not meet this criterion.